-By Peter Dragicevich, Author
+By Peter Dragicevich, Writer

 I well remember my first time in Wales - a short trip to Cardiff with a fellow Kiwi living in London.
 We were so impressed with the castle that we took the train to Caerphilly the following day for an extra serving.
-I returned shortly afterwards to walk the extraordinarily beautiful Pembrokeshire Coast Path, and since then I've been back numerous times and explored every corner of the country.
-I've met lots of interesting people, been repeatedly surprised by the beauty of the scenery and I've seen an awful lot of castles.
-What's not to love?
+I returned shortly afterwards to walk the extraordinarily beautiful Pembrokeshire Coast Path, and I've been back numerous times since and explored most corners of the country.
+Yet on every visit there's always been another beautiful beach, rugged mountain path or kooky village pub to discover.
+And, of course, there's always another castle.

-For more about our authors, see p352
+For more about our writers, see p352